mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/user-task.md

 You can switch between a single-user task and a multi-user task.
 For more information on a multi-user task, see [Multi-User Task](/refguide/multi-user-task/).

-The following sections only introduces the properties that are shown after you choose a single-user task.
+The following sections only introduce the properties that are shown after you choose a single-user task.

 ### 2.4 Completion Criteria {#completion-criteria}